rohanurkude28/BigDataTechStackConcepts/Spark.md

 - Fault tolerant
 - Integration with other libraries

-- **Spark Streaming (RDDs) uses Java Serialisation which helps in catchpoint (restart in case of failure), but when there is upgrade it risks backward compatibility.**
+- **Spark Streaming (RDDs) uses Java Serialisation which helps in catch-point (restart in case of failure), but when there is upgrade it risks backward compatibility.**
 - Hence, Spark Structured Streaming(Dataset and dataframes) was introduced.
 - **Spark Streaming - Micro Batch processing DStream (Batch Interval), each batch represents a RDD,**
-- Spark Structured Streaming - Polls data after some duration, recevied data is triggered and appended in continous flow, Dataframes are more optimised
+- Spark Structured Streaming - Polls data after some duration, received data is triggered and appended in continuous flow, Dataframes are more optimised

 ## Lineages